Experimental graybox quantum system identification and control

+\textbf{Data Availability}\\ The data generated in this study is available upon reasonable request from the corresponding author.

-AP acknowledges a RMIT University Vice-Chancellor’s Senior Research Fellowship and a Google Faculty Research Award.
+\textbf{Code Availability}\\ The codes developed to generate this study is available upon reasonable request from the corresponding author. \textbf{ACKNOWLEDGEMENTS}\\ AP acknowledges an RMIT University Vice-Chancellor's Senior Research Fellowship and a Google Faculty Research Award.
 ML was supported by the Australian Research Council (ARC) Future Fellowship (FT180100055).
 BH was supported by the Griffith University Postdoctoral Fellowship.
 This work was supported by the Australian Government through the Australian Research Council under the Centre of Excellence scheme (No: CE170100012), and the Griffith University Research Infrastructure Program.
-This work was performed in part at the Queensland node of the Australian National Fabrication Facility, a company established under the National Collaborative Research Infrastructure Strategy to provide nano- and micro-fabrication facilities for Australia’s researchers.
+This work was performed in part at the Queensland node of the Australian National Fabrication Facility, a company established under the National Collaborative Research Infrastructure Strategy to provide nano- and micro-fabrication facilities for Australia's researchers.
+This research was also undertaken with the assistance of resources from the National Computational Infrastructure (NCI Australia), an NCRIS enabled capability supported by the Australian Government.

+\textbf{AUTHOR CONTRIBUTIONS}\\ A.Y. and A.P. conceived the experiment.
+B.H., F.L. and M.L. fabricated the integrated photonic device.
+A.Y, Y.Y, R.J.C. and A.P. carried out the experiments and performed the data analysis.
+All the authors discussed the results and contributed to the writing of the paper.